AnalyticsEarth/MasterScript/README.md

   * The Field name or expression for the measure or dimension
 * _MasterItemExpression(2...n)
   * Additional fields, when required for a Drill-down Dimension should be added as extra columns using a sequential number in the field title

+## Once Imported
+When you have imported, the extension can be deleted, you can also remove the data table from your script too.
+If you need to update the master items, just load the extension again (if you have deleted it from the sheet) and update from the source data.

+The master items will be updated based upon the _MasterItemID column.

+There are no dependencies in your app for the extension, or when you share the application for the recipient server to have MasterScript installed.
+This is just used to importing master items.